rnabioco/rockyrna/content/post/regional-rna-meeting.md

 ---
 title: "Rocky Mountain RNA Meeting - Save the Date!"
-Description: "Rocky Mountain RNA Meeting"
+Description: "The Colorado RNA community is hosting the inaugural Rocky Mountain RNA Meeting on October 10-12 2019 at the University of Colorado Anschutz Medical Campus."
 author: "Jay Hesselberth"
 tags: ["meetings"]
 date: 2017-11-18